Magnetic Alarm Contact Switches, Window Sensors, Door Sensors

 The following types of cable can be used to wire magnetic door and window sensors: CAT-5 cable (one pair), 18/2 conductor power cable.

-- Do motion detectors require power?
+- Do window / door sensors require power?

-No. Magnetic door sensors are not powered.
+No. Magnetic door sensors are "dry contact" which means that are volt free.

 - Can I use multiple window and door sensors with my surveillance system?